BigBadBleuCheese/SignalREST/README.md

 }
 ```

-### Step 3: Get HubContexts from SignalREST instead of SignalR
+### Step 3: Get hub contexts from SignalREST instead of SignalR

 In any case where you are getting a HubContext, ask SignalREST for it instead of SignalR.
 Using the properties of the HubContext will work the same for SignalR clients as it did prior to this change.